osgi/osgi/org.osgi.test.cases.enocean/read_me.txt

 EnOceanMessage is enough to extract all the needed information, provided the necessary descriptions are known.

-EnOceanHostTests is intented to contain the tests related to EnOceanHost:
+EnOceanHostTestCase is intented to contain the tests related to EnOceanHost:
 - testEnOceanHostServiceAvailability, tests that at least one EnOceanHost service is registered when an implementation of the EnOcean specification is running.

-EventTests:
+EventTestCase:
 - testSelfEventReception, tests that the test suite is able to locally send and receive messages.
 - testEventNotification, tests event notification when passing an actual